Napa Cabbage Salad with Greek Yogurt Dressing

-Happy first day of spring!
-I’m sharing something today that’s not altogether springlike, but here it is nonetheless…you must meet my new favorite salad. 🙂 Pretty, isn’t it?
-Any salad that can be described as “ribbons” of something sounds pretty already.
-This Kale and Napa Cabbage Salad is just that — ribbons of dinosaur kale and Napa cabbage — which are festive and fun as the day is long.
+This salad is ribbons of dinosaur kale and Napa cabbage — which are festive and fun as the day is long.
 Add crispy apples, tart dried cranberries, green onions, and toasty pecans in the mix, and this salad is hard to walk away from.
-The clincher?
-A creamy, Greek yogurt dressing with fresh parsley that makes this salad slaw-like.
-You could call it a slaw, but this is much more special than a slaw. 😉

 I had fun styling this salad for my photos.
 There aren’t too many salads that enable you to prop them up so easily and stay so well in a perfect organized randomness as this one.
 I probably added one too many photos of this salad to my post, but I couldn’t narrow it down any further.

 I cut the stems out of each leaf, then piled them up and chopped them thinly.
 It might take 5-10 minutes prep time depending on how skilled you are with your knife, but it’s well worth it to get that kale as thin as possible and lose those tough stems! 🙂

 The creamy Greek yogurt dressing helps tame the kale and cabbage, softening them ever so slightly.
 If you dress the whole salad and have leftovers the next day, it’s still enjoyable and not completely wilted.
 That is, if you have leftovers.

 - 2 green onions, white and green parts, sliced thinly

-- 1 medium apple, cored and cut into ½" chunks (I used Gala)
+- 1 medium apple, cored and cut into 1/2" chunks (I used Gala)

-- ½ cup dried cranberries
+- 1/2 cup dried cranberries

-- ⅓ cup toasted, chopped pecans
+- 1/3 cup toasted, chopped pecans

-- ½ cup Greek yogurt (I used Chobani 0% plain)
+- 1 cup plain Greek yogurt

-- 1½ tablespoons apple cider vinegar
+- 1/4 cup apple cider vinegar

-- 1 tablespoon honey
+- 2 tablespoons honey

-- ½ teaspoon lemon juice
+- 1 teaspoon lemon juice

 - salt and pepper, to taste

-***You can save time by using pre-toasted pecan pieces from Trader Joe's, or toast your own by baking the pecans in a 350 degree oven on a baking sheet for 8-10 minutes, or until fragrant.
+- Save time by using pre-toasted pecan pieces from Trader Joe's, or toast your own by baking the pecans in a 350 degree oven on a baking sheet for 8-10 minutes, or until fragrant.